 Spend your evening with a quiet dinner or explore some of the bars in Krakow.

 At the foot of Wawel Hill, you can find the fire-spitting dragon of Wawel.
-Surrounded by myths and legends, the dragon is a tourist highlight in Krakow.
+Surrounded by myths and legends, the Krakow dragon is a tourist highlight.

 Explore Polish Food

 Poland has a rich cuisine and we recommend trying it.
 Do a food tour to get inside information on how the different dishes are made.
 Try some street food and local liquors.

 Krakow is known for its escape rooms and panic rooms.
 Fear, panic and muffled screams are combined with the sounds of growling chainsaws and other horrible noises.
 It seems as if Krakow has a love for horror.
 The Lost Souls Alley is thé most popular of all Krakow escape rooms, but there are plenty more to try out!

 Day 4 – Day Trip from Krakow